satsedom/GalaxyLegend/README.md

 Now the fun begins.

-At this point we can make certain changes by overlapping game code with out own.
+At this point we can make certain changes by overlapping game code with our own.

 To do that, we need to determine which module to override and make a copy of it.